Betterez/btrz-auth-api-key/README.md

 The `collection.name` and `collection.property` will be used to try to find one record that contains the value provided on X-API-KEY to the service.

+#### internalAuthTokenSigningSecrets

+The secret keys that are used to sign the auth tokens used for internal service-to-service calls.
+Two keys are provided, to allow for key rotation.

+#### internalAuthTokenProvider

+An object containing one function taking no arguments: `getToken()`, which generates an auth token suitable for service-to-service calls.
+The module contains an InternalAuthTokenProvider class for this purpose:

+    const InternalAuthTokenProvider = require("btrz-auth-api-key").InternalAuthTokenProvider,
+        options = {
+            internalAuthTokenSigningSecrets: {
+                main: "TnrRb2IadihO"
+            }
+        };

+    const internalAuthTokenProvider = new InternalAuthTokenProvider(options);
+    // This instance can now be provided in the options to `new Authenticator(options)`

 #### auth.tokenSecured